mlzarathustra/ondes/TO-DO.md

 # Ondes synth - to do

  - pitch bend

+ - try out the Nyquist multiplier for velocity in WaveGen.velocityMultiplier

  - PWM input should be separate from main input, which would be for frequency modulation.